chubby-c-a-t/proton-ge-isolated-launcher/README.md

 ## Security Context

-Threat actors occasionally distribute trojanized versions of legitimate Windows software, such as modified versions of Notepad++.
+Threat actors occasionally distribute trojanised versions of legitimate Windows software, such as modified versions of Notepad++.
 Executing such binaries inside a sandboxed Proton-GE environment significantly mitigates the risk of host compromise.
 This project demonstrates an automated method for isolating such executables.

 ---